Portrait of Adele Bloch-Bauer I: Ferdinand and Adele Bloch-Bauer

 Adele's parents arranged a marriage with Ferdinand Bloch, a banker and sugar manufacturer; Adele's older sister had previously married Ferdinand's older brother.
 Ferdinand was older than his fiancée and at the time of the marriage in December 1899, she was 18 and he was 35.
 The couple, who had no children, both changed their surnames to Bloch-Bauer.
 Socially well-connected, Adele brought together writers, politicians and intellectuals for regular salons at their home.

-The couple shared a love of art, and patronised several artists, collecting primarily nineteenth-century Viennese paintings and modern sculpture.
+The couple shared a love of art and patronised several artists, collecting primarily nineteenth-century Viennese paintings and modern sculpture.
 Ferdinand also had a passion for neoclassical porcelain, and by 1934 his collection was over 400 pieces and one of the finest in the world.

-In 1901 Klimt painted Judith and the Head of Holofernes; the art historian Gottfried Fliedl observes that the painting is "widely known and interpreted as Salome".
-Adele was the model for the work, and wore a heavily jewelled deep choker given to her by Ferdinand, in what Whitford describes as "Klimt's most erotic painting".
+In 1901 Klimt painted Judith I; the art historian Gottfried Fliedl observes that the painting is "widely known and interpreted as Salome".
+Adele was the model for the work and wore a heavily jewelled deep choker given to her by Ferdinand, in what Whitford describes as "Klimt's most erotic painting".
 Whitford also writes that the painting displays "apparent evidence of ... cuckoldry".
 In 1903 Ferdinand purchased his first Klimt work from the artist, Buchenwald (Beech Forest).